edenartlab/docs/docs/guides/creation.md

 In remix, the **Starting image** is the input image to be remixed.
 Like [/create](#create), remix allows you to request 1, 2, or 4 different samples, and inherits all the same basic and advanced settings as create, including **Width**, **Height**, **Negative prompt**, **Guidance scale**, **Sampler**, **Steps**, and **Seed**.
 However, the following additional settings are specific to the remix endpoint:

 - **Image strength** controls how much influence the starting image has over the final result.
-Setting this to 0.0 will try to fully reimagine the content of the starting image but ignore its shape, colors and composition.
+Setting this to 0.0 will try to fully regenerate the content of the starting image but ignore its shape, colors, and composition.
 Increasing this will produce results which more closely resemble the starting image.
 - **Remix prompt** allows you to guide the remix generation towards an optional prompt.
 If left blank, the remix will be entirely guided by the input image.
 - **Image prompt strength** controls the relative influence between the input image and the Remix prompt (if set).
-Tweak this value to change the impact of the remix prompt on the output.
+Setting this to 0.0 will produce a remix that is entirely guided by the prompt, while setting it to 1.0 will produce a remix that is entirely guided by the starting image.
 - **Upscale Factor** upscales the output resolution of your generated image by the given factor.
 If you want large images, upscaling is generally better than rendering at a higher starting resolution, which can result in repeating artifacts.

 ### /blend